 The availability of exterior composite shutters has vastly improved the options available for home improvement.
-Composite shutters are built with a similar appearance of those constructed from wood and have a greater life expectancy.
+Outdoor composite shutters are built with a similar appearance of those constructed from wood and have a greater life expectancy.
 The revolutionary synthetic material is durable in all climate conditions, and prices are more economical than other options.

 Composite solid panel shutters have a very realistic appearance, and some styles are hard to differentiate from genuine wood.
-The vertical styles and horizontal rails of composite raised panel shutters have only slight differences in size and in profile than natural wood.
-The solid raised panel of wood shutters is composite, making the two shutters virtually identical in display.
-The shaker or flat panel styles also appears nearly the same as its wood counterpart.
+The vertical styles and horizontal rails of outdoor composite raised panel shutters have only slight differences in size and in profile than natural wood.
+The raised, flat or shaker panel section of wood shutters is composite, making the two shutters virtually identical in display.
+The shaker or flat panel styles also appear nearly the same as its wood counterpart.